Learn about Truth and Reconciliation

 - Specific claims

-Working with Indigenous Peoples to improve essential services and infrastructure, including
+Working with First Nations, Inuit and Métis Peoples to improve essential services and infrastructure, including

 - Clean drinking water

 - Emergency management

 Building and maintaining relationships based on respect, partnership and recognition of rights

 - UN Declaration on the rights of Indigenous Peoples Act

 - Economic reconciliation